timothyfrasier/beluga_inbreeding_loci/data_preparation.md

 ```

-The code below works the same, except it uses plink2 and does not require `--keep-allele-order` or `--allow-extra-chr` (can choose different prefix name if you like).
+The code below works the same, except it uses PLINK 2.0 and does not require `--keep-allele-order` or `--allow-extra-chr` (can choose different prefix name if you like).

 ```
 ./plink2 --vcf 0.01_fully_filtered.vcf.gz \
 --make-bed \